Making Movies with Your Phone!

 Since most of the video cameras I used weighed about 30 pounds and my neck and spine are all banged up today because of it, I’m quite thrilled by the capacity of a tiny portable telephone that takes video.

 Julianne did a great job researching the subject and wrote an informative article that I have reprinted below.
 You can also find it on her class blog.
+There are also websites like Howmuchis Mobile Phones who compare the prices of these devices so that you can find the best deal for you!

 The portability of cell and smartphones make them an incredible tool for certain video-making situations.